about

 “Adrienne has an uncanny intellect, the application of which is a sight to behold.”

 Adrienne Marie Barrios is author of the prose poetry collection Too Much Tongue (Autofocus, 2022), written collaboratively with the poet Leigh Chadwick, and her debut poetry collection We Don't Know That This Is Temporary (Stanchion, 2024).
-She served as co-editor-in-chief of Reservoir Road Literary Review and editor-in-chief of CLOVES Literary, both of which she founded, and has been a guest editor for trampset.
-Adrienne's work (short stories, lyrical essays, prose poetry, and poetry) has been published in numerous literary magazines and anthologies, digital and print.
-She manages a content production team by day and edits novels and short stories by night.
+She serves as editor-in-chief of Reservoir Road Literary Review and previously served as editor-in-chief of CLOVES Literary, both of which she founded, and has been a guest editor for trampset.
+Adrienne's work (short stories, lyrical essays, prose poetry, and poetry) has been published in dozens of literary magazines and anthologies, digital and print.
+She builds technical training by day and edits novels and short stories by night.
 She is autistic and has ADHD and struggles with various chronic conditions, all of which color her writing.

-Adrienne holds a BA in Creative Writing from Seattle Pacific University with a minor in Professional Business Writing, a graduate Certificate in Editing from University of Washington, and a Cloud Practitioner certificate from Amazon Web Services.
-She also studied Instructional Technology Design at the graduate level at the University of Massachusetts, Boston.
-She is currently pursuing a Graduate Certificate in Linguistics from Boston University.
+Adrienne holds a BA in Creative Writing from Seattle Pacific University with a minor in Professional Business Writing and a graduate Certificate in Editing from University of Washington.
+She also studied Instructional Technology Design at the graduate level at the University of Massachusetts, Boston and Linguistics at he graduate level at Boston University.

 Her work spans industries, genres, categories, and mediums.
 In editing, she is a student of grammar and style and aligns herself to the work at hand and whatever style guide governs that work.
 In her creative writing, she gravitates toward literary form and style, though she believes that truly great work can break genre lines and expectations and transcend the demarcations that are, arguably, too strictly imposed or even unrealistic.